1967–68 Seattle SuperSonics season

-Draft picks
+Offseason

+Expansion draft

 The twelve-man roster for the 1967–68 season consisted of three rookies from the 1967 NBA Draft and nine players from the expansion draft.
 Al Bianchi's choice of player-coach Richie Guerin from the St. Louis Hawks came as a surprise to most, since Guerin had already announced his retirement, and thus did not play for the Sonics.
 He would return for the 1968–69 season to play for the relocated Atlanta Hawks after Seattle traded him in the offseason.
 Selecting Tom Meschery from the San Francisco Warriors was made possible after the Warriors unprotected him for the draft, after Meschery informed the San Francisco front office that he desired to join the Peace Corps.
 Seattle's offer, however, was accepted by Meschery.
 The SuperSonics planned to sign former Seattle University player Charlie Williams before the start of the regular season, but league rules prohibited the Seattle franchise to offer him a contract, since Williams was expelled from college after a point shaving scandal.